Skip to main content

 LEAF

 The implementation of LEAF (Laboratory Efficiency Assessment Framework) launched in November 2022.
 The initiative follows the same principles as the Green Impact programme but focuses on sustainable actions for laboratories.
-Local guidance has been written and resources developed This will help the university to meet our commitments on environmental sustainability and carbon net zero.
+Local guidance has been written and resources developed This will help the university to meet our commitments to environmental sustainability and carbon net zero.
 The programme originally began at UCL and is now being taken up across the UK.

 Sustainability Week

-Sustainability week will run from 4 to 15 March 2024 providing events and practical sessions to encourage our staff and students to adopt sustainable practices in their lives.
-We will have two key focus days: 7 March at Heath Park West and 12 March at Main building, where there will be information, fun activities and practical help on hand.
+Sustainability Week will run from 4 to 15 March 2024 providing events and practical sessions to encourage our staff and students to adopt sustainable practices in their lives.
+We will have two key focus days: 7 March at Heath Park West and 12 March at the Main building, where there will be information, fun activities and practical help on hand.
 A key theme of this year is to raise awareness and ensure we are all segregating our recycling properly.

 ECO Network

-A series of sustainability themed hybrid meetings are being held this year 2023-2024 for our ECO network, providing information and updates on strategic actions that can be rolled out at a local level.
+A series of sustainability-themed hybrid meetings are being held this year 2023-2024 for our ECO network, providing information and updates on strategic actions that can be rolled out at a local level.
 Themes will include Carbon Net Zero in January; Sustainable Travel in March; Biodiversity in May and Waste and Recycling in July.

 Hedgehog friendly campus